terra-money/docs/docs/validator/README.md

 # Validator Guide

 The Terra Core is powered by the Tendermint consensus.
 Validators run full nodes, participate in consensus by broadcasting votes, commit new blocks to the blockchain, and participate in governance of the blockchain.
 Validators are able to cast votes on behalf of their delegators.
 A validator's voting power is weighted according to their total stake.
-Currently, the top 130 validators make up the "Validator Set," which means they are the only validators that sign block, and receive and distribute revenue.
+The top 130 validators make up the **Active Validator Set** and are the only validators that sign blocks and receive revenue.

 Validators and their delegators earn the following fees: